raziqadeel123/M152/README.md

 # M152

-M152 is a school project, which i am building a multimedia website with react js and bootstrap
+M152 is a school project, which i am building a multimedia website with react js and bootstrap.

 # Getting Started with Create React App